Affordable Care Act (ACA) Personal Responsibility Education Program

 Applicant Eligibility

-There is $55,250,000 appropriated annually to fund 59 States and Territories to enable them to carry out Personal Responsibility Education Programs (PREP).
+This program has a total annual appropriation of $75,000,000 from which funds in the amount of $55,250,000 are allocated annually to fund 59 states and territories to enable them to carry out Personal Responsibility Education Programs (PREP).
 Eligible applicants include the 50 United States, the District of Columbia, Puerto Rico, Virgin Islands, Guam, American Samoa, Northern Mariana Islands, Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau.
-States or Territories that did not apply for funding in FY 2016 or 2017, are no longer eligible to apply for this program for the five year project period and their allotments are made available as Competitive PREP grants to community-based organizations for the same State or territory.
-The annual award for the first cohort of Competitive PREP in FY2012 was $18,856,405.The award for the second cohort of Competitive PREP grants in FY2015 was $11,049,699.
-With the Bipartisan Budget Act of 2018 extension of Competitive PREP through FY2019, the award amount in FY 2018 and the estimated amount for FY2019 awards is $10,230,522.
+States or territories that did not apply for funding in FY 2010 or 2011, are no longer eligible to apply for this program for the five year project period and their allotments are made available as Competitive PREP grants to community-based organizations for the same State or territory.
+Competitive PREP eligible applicants are organizations or entities, including faith-based organizations or consortia, located in the following states or territories only: Florida, Indiana, Kansas, North Dakota, Texas, Virginia, New Hampshire, American Samoa, and Marshall Islands.
 Funds ($10,000,000) were reserved to award PREP Innovative Strategies (PREIS) grants to entities to implement innovative youth pregnancy prevention strategies and target services to high-risk, vulnerable, and culturally under-represented youth populations.
 Funds ($3,250,000) were reserved for Tribal PREP grants to Indian tribes and tribal organizations.
 Funds ($6,500,000) were reserved for program support that may be provided directly or through a competitive award process.
 Program support includes research, training and technical assistance, providing consultation and resources on a broad array of teen pregnancy prevention strategies, and developing materials to support grant activities.
 Funds shall also be reserved to evaluate PREP programs and activities.

 Beneficiary Eligibility

-PREP will provide services to adolescents and young adults.
-Applicants are encouraged to serve youth populations that are the most high-risk or vulnerable for pregnancies or otherwise have special circumstances, including youth in and aging of out foster care, homeless youth, youth with HIV/AIDS, victims of human trafficking, pregnant youth who are under 21 years of age, mothers who are under 21 years of age, and youth residing in areas with high birth rates for youth.
-Applicants must include the most recent pregnancy data for the State for youth ages 10 to 14 and youth ages 15-19, the most recent birth rates among the same age groups, and trends in those rates for the most recently preceding 5-year period for which data are available.
+PREP projects provide services to adolescents and young adults.
+Applicants are encouraged to serve youth populations who are the highest risk or vulnerable for pregnancies or otherwise have special circumstances, including youth in and aging of out foster care, homeless youth, youth with HIV/AIDS, victims of human trafficking, pregnant youth who are under 21 years of age, parenting youth who are under 21 years of age, and youth residing in areas with high birth rates for youth.

 Credentials/Documentation

 A signed letter from the authorized representative must accompany each application; it should include documentation establishing the authorized representative's authority to apply for and administer the PREP grant program funds on behalf of the State or Territory.
-For other funding available under this CFDA number, non-profit organizations applying for funding are required to submit proof of their non-profit status.
-The Department of Health and Human Services (HHS) adopted the Office of Management and Budget (OMB) Guidance in 2 CFR part 200, and has codified the text, with HHS-specific amendments in 45 CFR Part 75.
-ACF recipients must follow the requirements in 45 CFR Part 75.
+For other funding available under this Assistance Listing number, non-profit organizations applying for funding are required to submit proof of their non-profit status.
+Applicants must include the most recent pregnancy data for the State for youth ages 10 to 14 and youth ages 15-19, the most recent birth rates among the same age groups, and trends in those rates for the most recently preceding 5-year period for which data are available.

 What is the process for applying and being award this assistance?